pgspider/sqlite_fdw/README.md

 ### Common features
 - Transactions
-- Support `INSERT`/`UPDATE`/`DELETE` (both Direct modification and Foreign modification).
+- Support `INSERT`/`UPDATE`/`DELETE` (both Direct modification and Foreign modification), see [access control](#connection-to-sqlite-database-file-and-access-control) about conditions of succesfully data modification.
-- Support `TRUNCATE` by deparsing into `DELETE` statement without `WHERE` clause
+- Support `TRUNCATE` by deparsing into `DELETE` statement without `WHERE` clause.
 - Allow control over whether foreign servers keep connections open after transaction completion.
-This is controlled by `keep_connections` and defaults to on
+This is controlled by `keep_connections` and defaults to on.
 - Support list cached connections to foreign servers by using function `sqlite_fdw_get_connections()`
 - Support discard cached connections to foreign servers by using function `sqlite_fdw_disconnect()`, `sqlite_fdw_disconnect_all()`.
 - Support Bulk `INSERT` by using `batch_size` option